[Holodeck –

 HENRY: What have you done to my sister?

-JANEWAY: Computer, restore characters in programme Janeway Lambda
+JANEWAY: Computer, restore characters in programme Janeway lambda one.

 COMPUTER: Unable to comply.
 There has been a disruption of power to